bestia-dev/counter_egui/README.md

 ## GUI for windows

 A simple test program that creates a simple GUI for Windows with the crate `egui`.

+This is an "immediate mode" GUI, but I will not need that in my future work.

 ## Cross compile to windows